DCuadraLara/100-Days-Angela-Yu/README.md

 This one was pretty fun — I built a basic Caesar cipher that shifts letters to encode or decode messages.
 It was a good exercise to practice loops, indexing, and modular arithmetic.
 Also made sure it **respects spaces** and symbols so you can write full sentences.
 Clean and simple.

+---

 ## 🕵️‍♂️ Secret Auction

 A simple Python script that simulates a secret auction game.
 Users enter their name and bid amount, and the program keeps track of all entries using a dictionary.
 At the end, it determines who made the highest bid and declares the winner.

+---

+## 🧮 Chain Calculator

+A simple Python script that simulates a basic calculator with operation chaining.
+The user enters two numbers and selects an operation (+, -, *, /).
+After the result is displayed, the user can choose to continue calculating with the result or start over.
+The calculator handles multiple consecutive operations and ensures a smooth and interactive experience.

+---